evergreen-innovations/dlc-documentation/docs/_documentation/04_responseAnalysis.md

 1. The `time` column must be in seconds (simulation/ tank time), NOT a datetime or string.
 2. No NaN's/ nulls can be present in the response data columns

+# Data Storage

+Neither the file(s) uploaded, nor the data contained in the output/ report of the response analysis are saved by the tool.

+Download the report to keep a personal record of the response analysis done.
+If you come back later, you'll need to re-upload the data and re-run the analysis to view the results.